 - Each individual making up the university community should fully understand the prestige of the institution and the self-esteem of its members. - Therefore, all should conduct themselves in a manner compatible with their role in the faculty. - Students need to be mindful of their personal hygiene, etiquette, dress or attire, speech, etc. - No student should offend the feelings of fellow students or members of the community. - People are free to dress or eat in a manner that is befitting their accepted cultural practices.
-As such, no one should impose their will on others to dress or to eat to suit one's own liking. - A strict professional conduct should be maintained when dealing with patients during the clinical training. - A guide dress code is annexed (Annex 1). - The dress code should be strictly followed in clinical settings and other times of patient contact. - Students must be polite in their words and actions, and should allow space for all people to live in harmony. - Offensive activities will be subject to the laws under the public nuisance framework and disciplinary regulations of the University.
+As such, no one should impose their will on others to dress or to eat to suit one's own liking. - A strict professional conduct should be maintained when dealing with clients/patients during the clinical training. - A guide dress code is as below